dbrattli/Expression/README.md

 from fslash.collections import List as FList
 ```

+## / Why are types primed with `_`?

+This is because e.g `Option` and `Result` are imported as modules in
+order to easily access module functions e.g `Option.map`.
+We cannot have
+types with the same name as modules in Python, so that's why the types
+are available as primed `_` names e.g `Option_` and `Result_`.

 ### / FSlash is missing the function / operator I need

-Remember that everything is a function, so you can easily implement the function yourself and use it with FSlash.
-If you think the function is also usable for others, you can open a PR to include it with FSlash.
+Remember that everything is a function, so you can easily implement the
+function yourself and use it with FSlash.
+If you think the function is
+also usable for others, you can open a PR to include it with FSlash.

 ## Resources